CosiMichele/workshop-materials/2024/2408-Biosci_series/04_nextflow.md

 >[!important]
 > :clock1: **Schedule**
-> - 3:00pm-3:05pm: Welcome and introdution to topic
+> - 3:00pm-3:10pm: Welcome and introdution to topic (What is Nextflow?)
-> - 3:05pm-3:25pm: Alignment and Data Preparation
+> - 3:10pm-3:20pm: The importance of pipeline management and the direction of bioinformatics
-> - 3:25pm-3:45pm: Transcript Assembly and Quantification
+> - 3:20pm-3:50pm: Understanding Nextflow Syntax and pipeline execution
-> - 3:45pm-4:00pm: Exploring Differential Gene Expression and closing remarks
+> - 3:50pm-4:00pm: Resources and closing remarks

 >[!important]
 > :heavy_exclamation_mark: **Requirements**